Anywhere365/DialogueStudioFlows/DefaultUCCsimple_solution/README.md

 ![standard simple ivr flow](https://github.com/Anywhere365/DialogueStudioFlows/blob/master/DefaultUCCsimple_solution/resource/a365-ds-standard-ivr-flow.png?raw=true)

+## How to import in Anywhere365 Dialogue Studio
+- Goto hamburger menu, top right, in Dialogue Studio
+- Choose Import
+- Select the .json file downloaded from github  or
+- Paste the content from the .json file on github

+## Todo after Import
+ - Change Server name and ucc name in Incoming node
+ - Make sure you have configured same skills in your UCC (Sharepoint) as mentioned in Enqueue node
+ - optional change Say and Ask&Wait messages or Skill names
+ - Configure Agents, AgentSkills, Business hours in Sharepoint

 ## Incoming - node
 Accepts incoming voice call.
 Configure Anywhere365 Server and UCC name properties (double click).